bibanon/bibanon/4chan---The-Quinnspiracy.md

 After this ordeal is over and done, people are going to want to know what happened and why.
 The wiki should help anyone in the future understand why there was a reform in video game journalism, or why /v/ went to shit, depending on how this all ends.

+## TODO

+What we need *daily* help on:

+* Add more sources for every sentence to reference.
+* Add the latest newsworthy events to the Timeline below.
+    * [Some anon made a nice timeline in an image.](http://i.imgur.com/2GvxDVx.jpg) But text is obviously more searchable, updatable, and editable than an image, so help transcribe it and merge it into the BASC Timeline below.
+Here’s an [Automatic Transcript created by Google Tesseract OCR.](https://docs.google.com/document/d/11YYBEDfWUhfnrzyWGHVRZr1DciQOLhyV_KJuagcHV_U/edit)
+    * There are other great info images worth importing.
+Check 4chan threads.
+* Keep a record of all threads relating to the incident, from /v/, /pol/, etc. (see **4chan Threads** section below)
+    * Even if the thread is past bump limit and is on page 10, record it.
+We can at least check the (foolz?) archives.
+* Create a readable **General Report** describing the incident, and all that has happened (this will be the basis of the article at the BASC 4chan Chronicle).
+* [http://pastebin.com/26ydmrES](http://pastebin.com/26ydmrES) Important shit right here (import information you see)
+* Find a place for most/all links in OP posts from 4chan threads

 ## Pages

 * [[General Report|Quinnspiracy General Report]] - (under construction) General description of the entire scandal and it's aftermath.